geothm/spring-fundamentals/src/main/resources/exercises.md

 DB1.
 Save a Book entity with columns for id, version, title, price and embeddable Author (name, age) in a database.

 DB2.
 Update and findAll on the Book entity.

+DB3.
+Create an entity for a BankAccount with fields for customerName, accountNo, accountCurrency, amount and a open field.
+Create the Repository to save and load BankAccount entities.
+Create the Thymeleaf templates and Controller methods to add a BankAccount and load the BankAccount table.